Raspberry Iced Black Tea

 Method

-- Add the lemon peel strips to the warm tea and let infuse for 5 minutes only, just until a clean citrus aroma develops.
-Remove the peel promptly — longer contact adds bitterness.
+- Add the lemon peel strips to the cooled tea and let infuse for 5 minutes only, just until a clean citrus aroma develops.
+Remove the peel promptly to avoid bitterness — this step is purely aromatic, contributing fragrance rather than any acidity.

-- Stir 120–160 ml of the strained raspberry purée into the tea.
+- Stir 120–160ml of the strained raspberry purée into the tea.
 Taste and adjust carefully — the raspberry should lift the tea, not dominate it.
+Start at the lower end of the range and add more only if the fruit character feels insufficiently present.